It’s normal to not know how to react when a guy pulls away.

 Putting the pieces back in their places, we get a full picture.
 This means when he pulls away:

-4. Give him space and respect his decision.
+- 2. Give him space and respect the decision he made.

-6. Shift your focus entirely to your well-being.
+- 7. Shift your focus to your well-being and self-care.

-You’re capable of handling this situation, and what you’re experiencing is valid.
+You’re capable of handling this situation and what you’re feeling is valid.